Moi moi is a popular food in Nigeria, You can serve this as a course meal or combine with other Nigerian foods like rice, pap or custard.

-or a combination of two or three can be used. tatashe is a red hot chili pepper, purposefully used for natural coloring.
+Tatashe is a red hot chili pepper, purposefully used for natural coloring.

 It changes the color of the moi moi to red.

 Segregate three cups (peak milk cups) of beans(remove sand and impurities) and soak in cool water for 5 minutes then begin washing.
-Wash and squeeze hardly to remove the shell, this may take up to 20 minutes.
+Wash and squeeze hard to remove the shell, this may take up to 20 minutes.

-You just keep washing and squeezing and sieving till the shell is totally removed(it’s not too hard),
+You just keep washing and squeezing and sieving till the shell is totally removed(it’s not too hard).

-transfer into a container and add the crayfish, onions, tatashe (without seeds) and pepper(red) then go and ground.
+Once the beans are peeled, transfer into a container and add the crayfish, onions, tatashe (without seeds) and pepper(red) then go and ground.